bottkars/pcf-jump-azure/docs/additional_VM_TYPES.md

 ```

-view the new types:
+## view the new types:

 ```bash
 om --env $HOME/om_pcf.env  curl --path /api/v0/vm_types --request GET
 ```
+## Notes:
+You may want to use Isolation Segements / Tile Replication to create new instances of Availability Sets with NEW vm Types

-replicate pas win:
+### Example: replicate pas win:
 ```
 ./replicator-linux --name "PASWin2" --path injectded --output injected-1 om --env om_pcf.env upload-product  --product ./injected-1
 ```
+configure the new tile to use new vm Types